CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

         ![](../Images/l27t2p4.png)

 ## Task 3: Upload and tag images

+In this task, you’ll upload training images of apples, bananas, and oranges into your Custom Vision project and tag them appropriately so that the model can learn to classify each fruit.

 1. In a new browser tab, download the [training images](https://github.com/MicrosoftLearning/mslearn-ai-vision/raw/main/Labfiles/image-classification/training-images.zip) from `https://github.com/MicrosoftLearning/mslearn-ai-vision/raw/main/Labfiles/image-classification/training-images.zip`